Tejoooo/PhyOFlow/README.md

 - Course Catalog: Users can browse the available physics courses offered on the website.
 - Course Enrollment: Users can enroll in the desired physics courses.
 - Course Progress Tracking: Users can track their progress within each course.
-- Course Materials: Users can access the course materials, including lessons, videos, and resources.

 ## Installation